It’s 2019. Inclusion is the word on everyone’s lips while design feels more exclusive than ever.

 See design everywhere.

-Great design can be found in many objects we use every day, so the campaign appeared on everything from coasters to coffee cups and merchandise in the MAAS store.
+Great design can be found in many objects we use every day, so the campaign appeared on everything from t-shirts to tote bags.
 The cumulative effect is a campaign that’s inclusive, a little irreverent, and positions design as something that can be experienced and enjoyed by absolutely everyone.

 It’s your festival.

 The evolving logo enabled the creation of mini festivals within the festival, designed to connect with specific audiences.
-For example, the tongue-in-cheek Sydney Cheapskate Festival collated all the free events and was advertised on Uni campuses, while the Sydney Ankle Biter Festival promoted child-friendly events to families in the outer suburbs.
+For example, the Sydney After Dark Festival collated the evening events into a simple schedule for busy workers, while the Sydney Ankle Biter Festival promoted child-friendly events to families in the outer suburbs.